shardullavekar/android-sdk/ReadMe.md

 ### Collecting Card Details
 #### Validating Card Option
 Always validate whether the current order has card payment enabled.
-You can check for `null` for the card options.
 ```Java
 if (order.getCardOptions() == null) {
    //seems like card payment is not enabled.
 Make the necessary UI Changes.